-If you find yourself tempted to seek quick-fixes to solve complicated cases, slow down, breath, and stay in that space of ‘not knowing’, even if it feels uncomfortable.
+If you find yourself tempted to seek quick-fixes to solve complicated cases that caused conflicted feelings, slow down, breath, and stay in that space of ‘not knowing’, even if it feels uncomfortable.
 We live in a fast-paced world where many of us feel that we don’t have the luxury to ruminate over matters for too long.
 But this is precisely the kind of hasty reaction that’ll lead to an unfulfilling outcome.

 We need to step into the whirlwind of chaos because that’s where the biggest breakthroughs and lessons come from.
 It offers an opportunity for growth, progress, and for you to flex your decision-making muscles.
 Instead of dismissing it, get curious and see where it leads you.

 In her book, Winning from Within, Erica Ariel Fox states that although we are one integrated self, when it comes to making decisions, we shouldn’t think of ourselves as just as one “unitary me”.
 Within all of us are inner negotiators that have different but valid perspectives.
 Instead of seeing it as an inner war brewing within you, see it as a need for inner negotiation between the conflicting parts within you.

 Your inner executive committee consists of the Big Four – the warrior, thinker, dreamer and lover.
 Imagine these inner negotiators sitting around a conference table, getting an understanding of others’ values and figuring out what they need most to reach an agreement.
 Fox believes that this is a less painful process, which gets more durable results because you take into account all your various needs, before making a decision.